 \subsection{Gaussian disorder on the CuO$_2$ planes}

-Next, we fix $\xi_{\rm dis}=2$, $V^2=0.035$ for the chain layers potential and consider the effects of local Gaussian disorder on the CuO$_2$ planes.
-Fig. \ref{fig:S-disorder} depicts the temperature evolution of the structure factor for various values of the in-plane disorder variance $\tilde V^2$.
+Next, we fix $\xi_{\rm dis}=2$, $V^2=0.035$ for the potential in the chain layers and consider the effects of local Gaussian disorder on the CuO$_2$ planes.
+Figure \ref{fig:S-disorder} depicts the temperature evolution of the structure factor for various values of the in-plane disorder variance $\tilde V^2$.
 Evidently, when the disorder is not too strong $S_a$ exhibits a maximum, which coincides (within numerical errors) with $T_c$.
 The maximum moves to lower temperatures and becomes less pronounced as $\tilde V^2$ increases, until it eventually disappears.
 Instead, we find at $T_c$ a break in the slope of $S_a$ or, for the most disordered systems, a smooth decrease of the structure factor with temperature.

 Insights into the reasons behind this behavior of $S_a$ can be gleaned from the CDW correlation length, as presented in Fig. \ref{fig:xi-disorder}, and the average (squared) magnitude of the CDW field $\Phi^a$, as shown in Fig. \ref{fig:phi}.
 For weak disorder the correlation length increases with decreasing temperature and then remains approximately constant below $T_c$.
 At the same time, the magnitude of the CDW order parameter is approximately constant above $T_c$ and then decreases below $T_c$.
 Hence, the increase of the CDW structure factor above $T_c$ is due to the establishment of longer range CDW coherence while its decrease below $T_c$ is driven by the decrease in the average magnitude of the CDW order parameter due to its competition with superconductivity.
 For strong disorder the local magnitude of the CDW order is enhanced by the interaction with the potential on the CuO$_2$ layers, but its correlation length is smaller.
-Both change more gradually than in the cleaner limit, leading to a smoother evolution of the structure factor.
-The overall decrease in the magnitude of the structure factor with disorder is largely due to the decrease in the correlation length.
+Both change more gradually than in the cleaner systems, leading to a smoother evolution of the structure factor.
+The overall decrease in the magnitude of the structure factor with increasing disorder is largely due to the reduction in the correlation length.